Who we are

 4. To apply insights and ideas to support a fair and inclusive economy in which more individuals have the opportunity to share ownership and participation in their organisations

-In November 2020, Ownership at Work (OAW) appointed Campbell McDonald as its first Chief Executive.
-Campbell has worked in the EO sector for 14 years and was a Trustee at OAW before taking on this role:
+In November 2020, OAW appointed Campbell McDonald as its first Chief Executive.
+Campbell has worked in the Employee Ownership (EO) sector for 14 years and was a Trustee at OAW before taking on this role: